Michael Rippon: Career in England and New Zealand

-Rippon signed for English county side Sussex for the 2012 season, signing a contract which kept him there until the end of the 2013 season.
+Rippon signed for English county Sussex for the 2012 season, signing a contract which kept him there until the end of the 2013 season.
 Having spent much of the 2012 season playing for the Sussex Second XI, he made his senior debut for the county in the 2012 Friends Life t20 against Kent at the County Ground, Hove.
 He took figures of 4/23 on debut to help Sussex to an 83 run victory.
 He has since made two further appearances in the competition, against Surrey at The Oval, and Hampshire at the Rose Bowl.
 Rippon has suggested he may want to qualify for England.

 In June 2018, he was awarded a contract with Otago for the 2018–19 season.
 In June 2020, he was offered a contract by Otago ahead of the 2020–21 domestic cricket season.

+Ahead of the 2023-24 domestic season, Rippon signed with Canterbury.

 International career

 In July 2018, he was named in the Netherlands' One Day International (ODI) squad, for their series against Nepal.
 He is now eligible to be selected by the New Zealand national cricket team.
 In November 2020, Rippon was named in the New Zealand A cricket team for practice matches against the touring West Indies team.

-After starring for the Netherlands in games against New Zealand in 2021, Rippon was selected for his newest adopted nation - New Zealand - in June 2022.
+After starring for the Netherlands in games against New Zealand in 2021, Rippon was selected for his newest adopted nation – New Zealand – in June 2022.
 The team scheduled games against Ireland, Scotland and his former side the Netherlands in the T20 format of the game.
-He made his T20I debut for New Zealand on 29 July 2022, against Scotland, becoming the 14th cricketer to represent two international teams in T20Is.
+He made his T20I debut for New Zealand on 29 July 2022, against Scotland, becoming the 14th cricketer to represent two international teams in T20Is, and the first left-arm wristspinner to represent New Zealand.